iotap-center/elis-platform/super/readme.md

 ### Build using Eclipse

 From Eclipse, right click the _Super POM_ project and select _Maven build..._ from the _Run As_ menu.
 You need to define what goals to taget.
-The targets needed to run the full build and deploy cycle are `clean test bundle:bundle install:install wagon:upload`.
+The targets needed to run the full build and deploy cycle are `clean test compile bundle:bundle install:install wagon:upload`.
 From now on, you should also be able to find this run configuration in Eclipse's global run menu.

 ### Build from CLI

 Navigate to this project's folder.
-Within it, build the project by typing `clean test bundle:bundle install:install wagon:upload` and hitting enter.
+Within it, build the project by typing `clean test compile bundle:bundle install:install wagon:upload` and hitting enter.
 That's it.

 ## Build with documentation